-7.1.1 Weed Control
+7.1.1 Weed control

-The control of weeds, although expensive, is necessary but may adversely affect growth of the cotton crop itself by herbicide damage or root disturbance due to chipping.
-A 2001 survey of dryland cotton growers estimated the cost of weed control at \$220/ha (Walker et al. 2006).
-Additionally, further yield loss due to weeds was estimated between 5.3% to 8.3% depending on the region.
+While weed control is expensive and can adversely affect growth of the cotton crop itself by herbicide damage or root disturbance due to chipping, it is imperative to the growth of a healthy crop.
+A 2018 survey of dryland cotton growers estimated that the cost of crop and pasture chemical costs was \$744/ha, with an average of 20% allocated to those used for weed control (estimated at \$150/ha) (McLeod, 2018).
+This is a reduction from a 2001 study that found weed control expenditure to be \$220/ha (Walker et al., 2006).
+The study also found that the additional non-chemical expenditure for weed control in 2018 was \$15/ha on average.
+Additionally, further yield loss due to weed competition was estimated between 4.5% to 7.5% depending on the region (McLeod, 2018).